 All Glendale population data above are from the US Census Bureau.

-The population data for Glendale are from the Census' American Community Survey 2016 5-year estimates and the Census' 2017 Population Estimates.
+The population data for Glendale are from the Census' American Community Survey 2017 5-year estimates and the Census' 2018 Population Estimates.
 The demographic data for Fortuna Foothills, Gilbert, Parker, and Tempe are the most current, comparable demographics available from the US Census Bureau, are from the American Community Survey 2017 5-year estimates, and were downloaded on 6 December 2018.
 Check out our FAQ section for more details.

 In 2018, the median household income of Glendale residents was $52,314.
 Glendale households made slightly more than Lake Havasu City households ($51,187) and Walnut Creek households ($51,111) .
 However, 18.6% of Glendale residents live in poverty.